redpen-cc/redpen-doc/source/server.rst

 **/document/validate**

-This POST request validates a document and returns the errors as JSON.
+This POST request validates a document and returns the errors.

 POST Parameters: